San Marino in the Junior Eurovision Song Contest 2015

-Internal selection
+Before Junior Eurovision

 On 29 October 2015, San Marino chose their artist for the contest through an internal selection.
 Kamilla Ismailova was selected to represent the country, despite being born and raised in Russia.

 Artist and song information

 Kamilla Ismailova

 Kamilla Ismailova was born in Russia on July 22, 2004.
 She is half-Azerbaijani.
-She represented San Marino in Junior Eurovision 2015.
+She represented San Marino in Junior Eurovision 2015, even though the rules of Junior Eurovision say that representatives of countries must have citizenship or have lived in the country for at least two years.

 Kamilla visited San Marino in her early childhood, and since then this small country has taken a place in her heart.
 The language, the feeling, the people and their pace of life, and the traditions of the country all made a big impression on Kamilla, who promised herself that someday she would be connected with the country again.

 Aside from Junior Eurovision, Kamilla and her friends from the "S. T. A. R. S" Academy of cinema and show-business host a music chart called "Kids' Top 10 with Yana Rudkovskaya", and also present a fashion/music program called "TrYnd-Fashion".
 She is also a lover of horses, and enjoys racing with them.

 Kamilla made an appearance in the official video of "A Million Voices" by Polina Gagarina, whom represented Russia in Eurovision Song Contest 2015.